-Parvasi Radio is a weekday 2 hour program on CJMR 1320 and serves the Greater Toronto Area with over 650,000 people of South Asian background in our coverage area, CJMR 1320 is the biggest and most powerful broadcaster in the community with over 10 hours each week in Punjabi
+Parvasi Radio is a weekday 2-hour program on CJMR 1320 and serves the Greater Toronto Area with over 650,000 people of South Asian background in our coverage area, CJMR 1320 is the biggest and most powerful broadcaster in the community with over 10 hours each week in Punjabi

 We stand firm in our commitment in bringing you the best business directory in the GTA.
-Once again, after a year long effort we are here providing you with the uncompromised quality and content that GTA Business Pages stands for.
+Once again, after a year-long effort, we are here providing you with the uncompromised quality and content that GTA Business Pages stands for.
 We are confident as always, that GTA Business Pages will help you find the products and services you need throughout the year.

-Everyboy has something important to say! assurance also.
+Everybody has something important to say!

 Award in 2006 was given on a Parvasi Report that highlights the problem of Poppy Husk.
 Poppy Husk is not enlisted in banned drug items as per the Canadian Anti-Drug laws.
 But in Punjabi community Poppy ( Dode) is among the highly used drug items.
 Opium is derived from poppy plants.
-After the Parvasi story highlighted this loophole in Canadian laws, Canadian agencies took note of this to deal the issue in their anti-drug comaigns.
+After the Parvasi story highlighted this loophole in Canadian laws, Canadian agencies took note of this to deal with the issue in their anti-drug campaigns.
 This story was done by a young and talented journalist Tarvinder Ubhi.
-The story was chosen as the Best Ethnic Media news story of year 2006 by Peel Region Police.
+The story was chosen as the Best Ethnic Media news story of the year 2006 by Peel Region Police.

 Peel Regional Police’s Best Ethnic Media Award was given to Parvasi consecutively for two years in 2006 and 2007.